hcts-hra/heidenc/content/bibliography.md

 *Siyi biannian biao* 四裔編年表,translation of Blair, John. *Blair's chronological tables revised and enlarged.
 Comprehending the chronology and history of the world, from the earliest times to the Russian treaty of peace*, April, 1856.
 By J. Willoughby Roses.
 London 1856.
 Translation by Young Allen and Yan Liangxun, written version by Li Fengbao, Shanghai: Jiangnan zhizaoju, 1874.
 4 vols.

-Availability: Harvard, has master microfilm, FC-M1806 if needed copy may be ordered.
+Availability: [Copy from Harvard Yenching library](http://id.lib.harvard.edu/alma/990081541010203941/catalog), Harvard, has master microfilm, FC-M1806 if needed copy may be ordered.

 ---